 It is very important that the gas pressure be set correctly.
 Too high or too low of gas pressure may lead to poor performance or permanent damage to your gas refrigerator.
 Proper gas pressure for a LPG propane system is 11 inches of water column.
 Your gas supplier will test and set the correct pressure for you.
 It is possible to do it yourself.
-Check out our “How to” page.
+Check out our “How to test gas pressure” page.

 Burping the Propane Gas Refrigerator or Natural Gas Refrigerator